- Video length: 3:44.

-You'll download data potentially relevant to restoration projects in and around Christchurch.
-The data comes from different sources, has different spatial extents and coordinate systems, and is in different file formats.
+In this tutorial, you'll download data relevant to restoration projects in and around Christchurch.
+The data comes from different sources, has different spatial extents, has different coordinate systems, and is in different file formats.

 - Click Download on the right side of the page.